Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - Friday: always fish

-- Saturday: hot dogs and pork and beans
+- Saturday: hot dogs with pork and beans

 - Sunday: Yeah!
 Chicken